gianthk/alrecon/README.md

 ## Integration with Google Sheets
 - `Alrecon` allows you to keep a consistent log of all reconstruction jobs on an online master Google spreadsheet.
 - The integration uses [gspread](https://docs.gspread.org/en/v5.12.0/), a Python API for Google Sheets.
-- Follow these instructions to get
 - You will need to setup your Google Cloud account, enable [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts), and create a Secret Key with read/write permission to your online master Google sheet.
 Follow [these instructions](https://www.youtube.com/watch?v=hyUw-koO2DA) to setup the integration with Google Sheets API.

 ## Use with [napari](https://napari.org/stable/)
-[napari](https://napari.org/stable/) is a pure Python powerfull viewer for multi-dimensional images.
-Until now, alrecon supports napari only when [running the app through Jupyter](#run-al-recon-within-jupyter).
+[napari](https://napari.org/stable/) is a powerful pure Python multi-dimensional image viewer.
+Alrecon supports napari only when [running the app through Jupyter](#run-al-recon-within-jupyter).

 ## Setup [ImageJ](https://imagej.net/software/fiji/) launcher
 To launch [ImageJ](https://imagej.net/software/fiji/) from the alrecon web app follow these steps: